 My youngest daughter (now a student so is making her own food) asked me how to prepare leeks the other day.
 That's when I realised I should perhaps mention this here.

-The leek pie filling is simple: basically buttered, softened leeks, crème fraîche, nutmeg and seasoning.
+The leek pie filling is simple: basically buttered, softened leeks, crème fraîche, egg yolks, nutmeg and seasoning.

 Roll out the pastry not too thick.
 A thin pastry-like dough for this leek pie makes it particularly light.
 Blind baking the pastry just for 15 minutes using baking beans ensures that the crust will be crisp and not become soggy later with the leek filling.